e-n-f/if-then-else/if-then-else.md

 but any judgements about stopping or repeating a process still had to be made by a human operator.

-The first computer to be able to perform a different set of instructions based on the result of a previous calculation seems to have been the Eniac.
+The first computer to be able to automatically perform a different set of instructions based on the result of a previous calculation seems to have been the Eniac.

 Haskell Curry and Willa Wyatt wrote a report in 1946 describing how to use the Eniac to invert a function and interpolate values.
-They used the name "discrimination" for the ability to make a decision based on which of two numbers was larger.
+They used the name "discrimination" for the facility of making a decision based on which of two numbers was larger.

 The Eniac was programmed by connecting wires on plugboards, so